XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-02-Proxmox-Debian-CloudInit.md

 ![Right click dialog options after converting to a template](./assets-cloudinit-template/right-click-dialog-template.webP)

 One final configuration item- Edit the network interface on your template.
-Set its MAC Address to `00:00:00:00:00:00`
+Ensure its MAC Address to `00:00:00:00:00:00` (This will cause a random MAC address to be generated for every new clone)

 ![Image showing edit network device, with mac address zeroed out](./assets-cloudinit-template/editvm-nic-zero-mac.webP)